Fryderyk Chopin Institute: Activities

 The activities of the institute include publications, organization of concerts, conserving the physical and artistic Chopin heritage, monitoring the commercial use of Chopin's name and operating a Chopin Information Centre (the institute's website).
 Amongst its publication projects is a complete facsimile edition of Chopin's works, compiled from all available holograph manuscripts, edited by Zofia Chechlińska.

 The institute operates the Fryderyk Chopin Museum and the five-yearly International Chopin Piano Competition.
 It also runs the "Young Talents" programme to encourage young Polish pianists.

-The institute has also been organizing a festival Chopin and his Europe since 2005.
+The institute has also been organizing the festival Chopin and his Europe since 2005.
 It presents European music in the context of its links with the life and work of Chopin.
-One of the objectives of the festival programme is historical performance – presenting works as they were originally heard, on period instruments.
-The festival is organised in collaboration with the Warsaw Philharmonic, the Grand Theatre and Polskie Radio Program II.
+One of the objectives of the festival programme is historical performance, presenting works as they were originally heard, on period instruments.
+The festival is organised in collaboration with the Warsaw Philharmonic, the Grand Theatre and the Polskie Radio Program II.